jingyaqiu/ifnar_epigenome/README.md

 # ifnar_epigenome
-Amplification of Tumor Type I Interferon Signaling by a Primed Epigenome Sustains Immunotherapy Resistance and T Cell Dysfunction
+Cancer Cells Resistant to Immunotherapy Acquire Epigenetic Features of Inflammatory Memory to Sustain T Cell Dysfunction

-This repository contains code to reproduce the results and figures presented in Xu Qiu et al.
+This repository contains code and processed data used to produce the results and figures presented in Xu Qiu et al.